modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ### Guides

-On our all new [website](https://modern-web.dev), we've included a ["Learn"](../../learn/standards-based/) section that teaches modern and not so modern browsers features that help with development.
+On our all new [website](https://modern-web.dev), we've included a ["Guide"](../../learn/web-development/getting-started.md) section that teaches modern and not so modern browsers features that help with development.
 We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that are often underused or misunderstood.

-### Dev server
+### Web Dev Server

-`es-dev-server` is the most popular package at open-wc.
+`es-dev-server` is the most popular package at Open Web Components.
 It is also the prime example of a tool that is not limited to web components alone.
-We've been working on its spiritual successor which we will call `@web/dev-server`.
+We've been working on its spiritual successor which we will call `web dev server` and we will publish it as the `@web/dev-server` package.

 The most important improvements are first-class support for rollup plugins through [@web/dev-server-rollup](../../docs/dev-server/plugins/rollup.md) as well as the ability to plug into `esbuild` loaders through [@web/dev-server-esbuild](../../docs/dev-server/plugins/esbuild.md).

-Our new dev server is not quite finished _yet_, but we've already built the basic parts to power our new test runner.
-We will finalize our work on the dev server very soon.
+Our web dev server is not quite finished _yet_, but we've already built the basic parts to power our web test runner.
+We are working hard on finalizing the open tasks on web dev server so stay tuned for further updates.

-### Test Runner
+### Web Test Runner

-We are very excited to announce today the official release candidate of [@web/test-runner](../../docs/test-runner/overview.md), a project we have been working on for the past months.
+We are very excited to announce today the official release candidate of [web test runner](../../docs/test-runner/overview.md), a project we have been working on for the past months.

 There are already a lot of testing solutions out there today.
 Unfortunately, all of them either run tests in Node.js and mock browser APIs using something like JSDom or don't support native es modules out of the box.
 We think that making browser code compatible for testing in node is unnecessarily complex.
-Running tests in real browsers gives greater confidence in (cross-browser) compatibility and makes writing and debugging tests much simpler.
+Running tests in real browsers gives greater confidence in (cross-browser) compatibility and makes writing and debugging tests more approachable.

-By building on top of our dev server, and modern browser launchers like Puppeteer and Playwright, we created a new test runner which fills this gap in the ecosystem.
+By building on top of our web dev server, and modern browser launchers like Puppeteer and Playwright, we created a new test runner which fills this gap in the ecosystem.
 We think it is already feature-complete enough to be picked up by any web project.

 Some highlights: